arogozhnikov/python3_with_pleasure/README.md

 Type hinting was introduced to help with growing complexity of programs, so machines could help with code verification.
 Previously different modules used custom ways to point [types in docstrings](https://www.jetbrains.com/help/pycharm/type-hinting-in-pycharm.html#legacy)
-(Hint: pycharm can convert old docstrings to fresh typehinting).
+(Hint: pycharm can convert old docstrings to fresh type hinting).

 As a simple example, the following code may work with different types of data (that's what we like about python data stack).
 ```python